LoginRadius/docs/content/guide/outbound-sso-zendesk/index.md

 7. Click the **Save** button.

 You have successfully configured Zendesk using Outbound SSO.
-Open Auth Page(IDX) of your app and the **Login with Zendesk** option will appear.